cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rulesets/index.md

 </Aside>

-You can modify the behavior of deployed managed rulesets by adding [overrides](/cf-rulesets/managed-rulesets/override-managed-ruleset/) to the rules in the root ruleset that deploys them.

-To modify custom ruleset behavior, Cloudflare recommends [creating a new custom ruleset](/cf-rulesets/custom-rulesets/create-custom-ruleset/) or [editing](/cf-rulesets/custom-rulesets/add-rules-ruleset/) the current custom ruleset instead of using overrides.
+To modify custom ruleset behavior, Cloudflare recommends [creating a new custom ruleset](/cf-rulesets/custom-rulesets/create-custom-ruleset/) or [edit the custom ruleset](/cf-rulesets/custom-rulesets/add-rules-ruleset/) instead of using overrides.

-Refer to [workflow examples](/cf-rulesets/common-use-cases) for examples of deploying custom and managed rules.
+Refer to [Workflow examples](/cf-rulesets/common-use-cases) for examples of deploying custom and managed rules.